-ENAMEL: very hard, glassy-smooth, thin, coats the crown.
+ENAMEL: densest substance in the body - very hard, glassy, smooth, thin, coats the crown.

 DENTINE: hard but 'porous' due to tubules radiating out from the pulp towards the outer surface of the dentine.
 Produced by the pulp and forms the bulk of the tooth.
 Increases in thickness with age.